Cakeyan/SoPhy_Evaluation/rope.md

 **00340**

-Is the mass of the pink sphere equal to that of the pink cube?
+Is the mass of the pink sphere less than that of the pink cube?

 **00341**

-How many white objects are there in the video?
+How many ropes are there in the video?

 **00342**

-If the pink sphere were much lighter, which direction would the orange pulley move?
+If the pink cube were much lighter, which of the following would happen?

-A. Up

-B. Down

-C. Stationary
+A. The orange pulley would move down

+B. The green pulley would not move

+C. The purple pulley would move down

+D. The pink cube would move up

+E. The orange pulley would rotate clockwise

 **00343**

-What can we do to let the red pulley to rotate anti-clockwise?
+If we want the red pulley to rotate clockwise, what can we do?

 A. Increase the mass of the pink sphere

-B. Increase the mass of the pink cube
+B. Decrease the mass of the pink sphere

 C. Decrease the mass of the pink cube

+D. Increase the mass of the pink cube

 ----